Univision Sells New York FM - Radio Ink

-Family Radio is purchasing WQBU-FM from Univision Radio.
+Family Radio has completed the purchase of WQBU-FM from Univision Radio.
 The station covers portions of western Long Island and eastern New York City.
 Family Radio will change the call letters to WFME-FM.
-The purchase price was not disclosed.

 Family Radio President Tom Evans stated, “We are excited to again reach much of the New York Metro through an FM signal.
 This full power station expansion helps cover New York City where our listeners work, live and play.
 We look forward to being the soundtrack of New York City for those that know Jesus and those yet to know Him.”